HOPE Trust

 About the H.O.P.E.
 Trust

-The H.O.P.E.
-Trust Healthcare Plan is sponsored by employers participating in the Health Options for Public Entities Joint Self-Insurance Risk Pool Association, with Snedeker Risk Management, Ltd. as the designated Plan Administrator.
+The HOPE Trust Health Care Plan is sponsored by the employers participating in the Health Options for Public Entities Joint Self-Insurance Risk Pool Association, with SRM as the designated Plan Administrator.
+Ask SRM today if the HOPE Trust may be a good fit for your public entity!

 Contact us to learn more about the H.O.P.E.
 Trust and its health care plans.